stellarscripts/stellar_firma_transcripts/_posts/2019-09-13-stellarfirma-spacepalsspecial2.md

 #### BEN

-Yeah, I guess, uh, one thing is you can... get Vast & Starlit if you google it.
+Yeah, I guess, uh... one thing is you can... get Vast & Starlit, if you google it.

 #### HELEN